 - Allergies – Allergic causes may include food, pollens, dust, moulds and chemicals (perfumes, household sprays etc.).
 Other symptoms may include facial itchiness, paw rubbing, and hair loss.
 Allergies may be seasonal.

-- Cleft palate – This is a congenital deformity which is the result of the roof of the mouth not fusing while the kitten is developing.
+- Cleft palate – This is a congenital deformity that is the result of the roof of the mouth not fusing while the kitten is developing.

 - Cheyletiellosis (walking dandruff) – Tiny, spider-like mites which usually live on the skin of the cat but can sometimes go into the nasal cavity.

-- Tooth root abscesses – A localised collection of pus which is located in the tooth or surrounding tissues.
+- Tooth root abscesses – A localised collection of pus that is located in the tooth or surrounding tissues.

 - Pneumonia – Inflammation of the lungs which is usually caused by a viral or bacterial infection.